VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 extensibility:

 1. The Server
-2. The Manipulator Platforms
+2. Manipulator Platforms
-3. Specific Manipulator Instances
+3. Manipulator Instances

 ### 1. The Server

-At its core, Ephys Link is a Python-based WebSocket server that is used to communicate between client applications and manipulator platforms.
-The server declares a standardized set of websocket events that clients can call to enact platform specific manipulator API calls.
+At its core, Ephys Link is a Python-based Socket.IO server that is used to communicate between client applications and manipulator platforms.
+The server declares a standardized set of Socket.IO events that clients can call to enact platform specific manipulator API calls.
 All events, their inputs, and return values are error checked on the server.